jackm97/CarND-Advanced-Lane-Lines/writeup.md

 ### Camera Calibration

-#### 1. Briefly state how you computed the camera matrix and distortion coefficients.
-Provide an example of a distortion corrected calibration image.
+#### 1. How I computed the camera matrix and distortion coefficients.

 The code for this step is located in lines 14 through 43 of the file called `img_manip.py`
 ```python